muraahm/scheduler/README.md

 ## Description
 A React application that allows users to book and cancel interviews.
 Data is persisted by the API server using a PostgreSQL database, jest tests are used through the development of the project.
+The client application communicates with a WebSocket server, when a user books or cancels an interview, all connected users see the update in their browser.

 ## Final Product